-Heidi Krause's Movement Exploration method was designed to clear energy pathways, diminish unsuitable holding patterns of the musculoskeletal system, expose areas in need of care and balance within the body, boost creative function, and release suppressed expression.
+Heidi Krause's Movement Exploration method was designed to clear energetic pathways, diminish unsuitable holding patterns of the musculoskeletal system, expose areas in need of care and balance within the body, boost creative function, and release suppressed expression.

 About the Creator: